GarciaInes/Scrum-Mastering/README.md

 Scrum ceremonies give us rhythm and checkpoints, hence the idea to segregate the content on each of those.
 //

+### The use of AI
+- We are taking a precautionary approach to using AI powered tools, as it is a broad, complex, and rapidly evolving field.
+We are minimising the use of AI, to ensure the authentic, human tone and relational approach remains the priority and at the core of everything we do.
+- We encourage contributors to express their authentic voices, experiences, and capabilities throughout the process as this helps others to assess and gain an understanding of real skills and abilities.
+We value genuine, experience-based additions and look forward to seeing the individuality and lived experiences that each contributor brings.

 ### A little video for visual learners
 Check this short intro out: [https://youtu.be/B_2zPRtcfZY](https://youtu.be/B_2zPRtcfZY).